rekki13/beetroot/README.md

 Test task from the company Beetroot

-## Description
+## Task Description

 ###General:
-track development time
+>track development time
 use git to split your code into commits provide a link to the live version of the site and access to the WP Dashboard

 ###Markup:
-the layout should be fully responsive and pixelperfect (at the same resolution as the design) use SASS/SCSS and Gulp/Webpack for building assets using the BEM methodology will be a plus any popular framework/library can be used (Foundation, Bootstrap, etc)
+>the layout should be fully responsive and pixelperfect (at the same resolution as the design) use SASS/SCSS and Gulp/Webpack for building assets using the BEM methodology will be a plus any popular framework/library can be used (Foundation, Bootstrap, etc)